knieves135/hello-world/README.md

 # hello-world
 (Intro to GitHub) Place to hold ideas and resources.
-My name is knieves135
+My name is knieves135.

-I like to code
+I like to code.